scality/metalk8s/docs/operation/solutions.rst

 Configuration
 -------------

-The solution operator and UI (if any) are now deployed.
+The solution operator is now deployed.
 To finalize the deployment and configuration of a solution, refer to its documentation.